Soimn/Otus/design.md

   - Move "inline" from an attribute to a directive or keyword, and add the option to inline a function at the call site and inline certain for loops

+  - Allow use of the blank identifier to explicitly specify that a type should be inferred. e.g. x, y, z, w : int, _, float, _ = 0, 0, 0, 0;

+  - Static arrays "only exist as data", length is stored in the type and the pointer to the data is stored in the symbol table

+  - Provide Zig-esque optimization options: debug, release_safe, release_fast, release_small

+  - Provide a way of explicitly restricting return values in "safe" mode (mainly for providing a an api contract for possible error return values)

 Observations from using C to build the compiler:
   - Default function arguments and function overloading are well worth their mental overhead.
-They allow for hiding details which are unimportant in the current context, and they allow for greater flexibility when used in tandem with a well defined common API (e.g. switching storage data structures from a hash map to a bucket array deos not require the usage code to change if both containers overload a common set of API functions).
+They allow for hiding details which are unimportant in the current context, and they allow for greater flexibility when used in tandem with a well defined common API (e.g. switching storage data structures from a hash map to a bucket array does not require the usage code to change if both containers overload a common set of API functions).

   - Operator overloading is overrated, a procedure call is much clearer

+Observations from talk on Zig (https://www.youtube.com/watch?v=Gv2I7qTux7g), (+: posetive, -: negative)
+  + No distinction between constant if and regular if
+  + Control over whether a value is known at compile time
+  + The error handling system
+  + Every standard library function that allocates memory needs to be supplied with an allocator
+  + Per scope build mode
+TODO: There should be some negatives here ^

+Observations from other language:
+  - The dot enum thingy (infer the type name from .MemberName) is actually usefull
+  - The Odin where statement for structs and procedures seems like a better syntax than #modify

 Keywords:
   - return